 I usually start populating PCBs with lower, horizontally placed components.
-In this case theses are resistors and diodes.
-Bend the resistor leads and insert them in the relevant places according to the part placement diagram above.
+In this case, these are resistors and diodes.
+Bend the resistor leads and insert them into the relevant places according to the part placement diagram above.
 There is one vertically placed resistor - we'll install it later.
-Now, proceed with diodes.
+Now, proceed with the diodes.
 Remember - when inserting the diodes, orientation is critical!
 A thick white stripe on the PCB indicates the cathode of a diode - match it with the stripe on the component.
 Flip the PCB over and solder all components.
 Then, use pliers to cut off the excess leads.

-Now, we recommend to sort ceramic capacitors.
-There 100nF, 10nF and 1uF ceramic capacitors in the kit.
+Now, we recommend sorting the ceramic capacitors.
+There are 100nF, 10nF and 1uF ceramic capacitors in the kit.
 100nF have 104, 10nF have 103, and 1uF has 105 printed on the capacitor.
-Start with populating 100nF capacitors.
+Start by populating the 100nF capacitors.

-Then proceed with other ceramic capacitors.
+Then proceed with the other ceramic capacitors.

 Now, insert & solder the electrolytic capacitors.
-Electrolytic capacitors are bipolar, and you need to mind their orientation.
-The positive lead of each electrolytic capacitor is longer, and there is a minus stripe on the side of the capacitor's body to indicate the negative lead.
-On our PCBs, the positive pad for the capacitor has a square shape, and the negative lead should go into the pad next to the notch on the silkscreen.
+Electrolytic capacitors are bipolar and you need to mind their orientation.
+The positive lead of each electrolytic capacitor is longer and there is a minus stripe on the side of the capacitor's body to indicate the negative lead.
+On our PCBs, the positive pad for the capacitor has a square shape and the negative lead should go into the pad next to the notch on the silkscreen.

-Also, install the voltage regulator (LDO) - bend it's leads and solder it in place.
-The LDO will disperse all heat generated in the process of lowering the voltage.
-Before soldering, make sure, the LDO touches a heatsink on the PCB (no big deal, if it doesn't because not that much heat is generated).
-Also install and solder remaining 1k vertically placed resistor.
+Also, install the voltage regulator (LDO) - bend the leads and solder it in place.
+The LDO will disperse all of the heat generated in the process of lowering the voltage.
+Before soldering, make sure that the LDO touches the heatsink on the PCB (no big deal, if it doesn't because not that much heat is generated).
+Also install and solder the remaining 1k vertically placed resistor.
 When completed, your PCB should look like this:

 Now, solder all jack sockets and connectors.
-Make sure all components are properly pushed in relevant places and connectors are aligned with a silkscreen and vertical.
-We recommend to solder one pin of the component, and double check alignment.
-Also, solder the two pin male connector for a jumper next to the XS3 jack socket.
-If you will use mono jack for output audio, do not install the jumper.
+Make sure all components are properly pushed in the relevant places and the connectors are aligned with the silkscreen and vertical.
+We recommend soldering one pin of the component and double-checking the alignment.
+Also, solder the two-pin male connector for the jumper next to the XS3 jack socket.
+If you will use a mono jack for the audio output, do not install the jumper.
 At this stage your PCB should look like this:

-Now, turn the PCB around and inspect your solder joints.
+Now turn the PCB around and inspect your solder joints.
 Make sure all components are soldered properly and there are no cold solder joints or accidental shorts.
-Clean the PCB to remove extra flux, if necessary.

-Now, let's proceed with cherry keys!
-Each key has an LED inside, and orientation of the LED is critical.
-The longer lead is anode and all LEDs have to be aligned with the PCB as shown below.
+Clean the PCB to remove extra flux if necessary.
+Now let's proceed with the cherry keys!
+Each key has an LED inside, and the orientation of the LED is critical.
+The longer lead is the anode and all LEDs have to be aligned with the PCB as shown below.

 Place the cherry key in the relevant position, insert the LED and hold both components in place and solder just one pin of the cherry key.
-Now, make sure the cherry key is centered in its place and aligned with a silkscreen.
-Then solder the second pin and the LED.
+Now, make sure that the cherry key is centred in its place and aligned with the silkscreen, then solder the second pin and the LED.

-Proceed with remaining 7 sherry keys and LEDs.
+Proceed with the remaining 7 cherry keys and LEDs.